24 February 2015

-Data requirements will be divided into two parts: a small set of priority requirements that all service providers must report, and a voluntary extended data set that providers can choose to share with the Department in return for relevant and meaningful reports, known as the partnership approach.
+Data requirements are divided into two parts: a small set of priority requirements that all service providers must report, and a voluntary extended data set that providers can choose to share with the Department in return for relevant and meaningful reports, known as the partnership approach.
 This will help build the evidence base regarding the effectiveness of DSS programmes and service delivery approaches.
 Participation in the partnership approach is entirely voluntary and there will be no negative consequences if a service provider chooses not to provide this extended data set.

 Where can I get more information?

-- The DSS Data Exchange Protocols – is a practical support manual to help users consistently apply the new Framework.
+- The DSS Data Exchange Protocols – a practical support manual to help users consistently apply the new Framework.